-4.7 Trusted path/channels
+5.7 Trusted path/channels

-The TOE allows a trusted path to be established to itself from remote Administrators over SSHv2 and initiates outbound IPsec trusted channels to transmit audit messages to remote syslog servers.
-In addition, IPsec is used as a trusted channel between the TOE and the remote authentication servers.
+The TOE allows a trusted path to be established to itself from remote Administrators over SSHv2 and initiates outbound TLS trusted channels to transmit audit messages to remote syslog servers.

-The TOE supports MACsec secured trusted channels between itself and MACsec peers.
+The TOE supports MACsec secured trusted channels between itself and MACsec peers and TLS 1.2 between itself and a remote syslog server.